Dual Diagnosis Treatment Asheboro, NC

 Open Arms Treatment Center - 22.4 miles from Asheboro, NC

-Open Arms Treatment Center is a dual diagnosis treatment center in Greensboro, NC that provides treatment services for substance abuse and mental health disorders that include depression as well as eating disorders.
+Open Arms Treatment Center is a dual-diagnosis treatment center in Greensboro, North Carolina that offers treatment services for mental health and substance abuse disorders that include major depressive disorder as well as schizophrenia.

 Address: 1 Centerview Drive, Suite 300, Greensboro, NC 27407 in Guilford County